sagemath/trac_to_gh/Issue 6274.md

 CC:  @kcrisman @jhpalmieri

+Keywords: docstring, doctest, plot

 This is a follow-up to #6270.
+Here, we expose more 2-D plotting functions in the reference manual.
+Patches should be applied in this order:
+1. the patch at #6257
+2. the patch at #6270
+3. and finally the patch on this ticket.

 Issue created by migration from https://trac.sagemath.org/ticket/6274